LMicol/instrument-classifier/docs/ideas.md

 Method:
     - Find the loudest sound on the audio and grab 1s to each direction.
-    - Use a pre-trained model as a base model.
+    - Use a pre-trained model as a base model (Efficient Net).

 Metrics:
     - Same metrics

 Results:
-    - TBD
+    - Final Acc = 53.75%
 </third>